By Randall Parrish in 1907

 Some Indian Leaders

-In those early days of stage-coaching along the Santa Fe Trail the two most noted leaders of Indian raids were Satanta<style=”margin-top: 0; margin-bottom: 0″ 10″> (White Bear), a chief of the Kiowa Nation, and Charles Bent, a half-breed desperado.
+In those early days of stage-coaching along the Santa Fe Trail the two most noted leaders of Indian raids were Satanta (White Bear), a chief of the Kiowa Nation, and George Bent, a half-breed desperado.
 In later years Kicking Bird, also a Kiowa, became the terror of the Plains.
 The latter was finally poisoned by a Mexican woman in 1876.
-Santana had his headquarters in what is now known as the Cheyenne Bottoms, eight miles from the Great Bend of the Arkansas River, and about the same distance from old Fort Zarah.
-He was as cruel and heartless a savage as ever ambushed a stage-coach or murdered helpless women.
-For fifteen years he was the terror of the Trail, and his acts atrocity were incessant.
-Charles Bent had for father the famous Colonel Bent, of Bent’s Fort, but his mother was a Cheyenne woman.
-Well educated in St. Louis, he no sooner returned to the Plains than he developed into a blood-thirsty desperado, organizing a body of young warriors, later known as “dog soldiers,” and beginning a series of depredations against the whites.
+Santana had his headquarters in what is now known as the Cheyenne Bottoms, eight miles from the Great Bend of the Arkansas River, and about the same distance from old Fort Zarah, Kansas.
+He was as cruel and heartless an Indian as ever ambushed a stagecoach or murdered helpless women.
+For 15 years he was the terror of the Trail, and his acts atrocity were incessant.
+George Bent had for father the famous Colonel William Bent, of Bent’s Fort, but his mother was a Cheyenne woman.
+Well educated in St. Louis, Missouri, he no sooner returned to the Plains than he developed into a blood-thirsty desperado, organizing a body of young warriors, later known as “dog soldiers,” and beginning a series of depredations against the whites.

-With over a hundred men under him he robbed ranches, and attacked wagon trains, coaches, and army caravans.
+With over 100 men under him, he robbed ranches, and attacked wagon trains, coaches, and army caravans.
 The history of his bloody deeds will never be told, for dead men tell no tales, and seldom did Bent leave any alive after a raid.
-From Walnut Creek to the mountains no traveler was safe from attack by the “dog soldiers“; and oftentimes a caravan started forth having the disguised Bent as guide, for his plans usually involved treachery.
-The Government offered five thousand dollars for his capture, dead or alive, but death finally came to him in the form of malarial fever.
+From Walnut Creek to the mountains no traveler was safe from attack by the “dog soldiers“; and oftentimes a caravan started forth having the disguised George Bent as a guide, for his plans usually involved treachery.
+The Government offered $5000 for his capture, dead or alive, but death finally came to him in the form of malarial fever.

 Robbers, White and Red